Utils¶

 inline explicit SynchronizedUniversalIterator(const size_t size = 0)

-inline void reset(const size_t size = 0)
+inline virtual void reset(const size_t size = 0) override

 inline virtual void push_back(const Iterator &begin, const Iterator &end)